lukaspili/Mortar-Flow-Dagger2-demo/README.md

 - Flow
 - Dagger2
 - Screen (with Flow-path)
-- ScreenScoper : `ScreenScoper`
+- ScreenScoper : see `ScreenScoper`
-- Subscreen (screen that is included in another screen) : `LoginScreen`
+- Subscreen (screen that is included in another screen) : see `PostsSubScreen`
-- Additional custom view injected to screen : `BannerView`
+- Additional custom view injected to screen : see `BannerView`

 ## Todo